FaizanMohd5/LibraSys-Lite-Book-Record-Managment-Software/README.md

-This project is under development.
+This software project is under development.